Devan Barlow

 Devan Barlow is a poet and writer of speculative fiction.
-She is a finalist for the Hugo Award for Best Poem in 2025.
+She was a finalist for the Hugo Award for Best Poem in 2025.

 Writing career

 First published in 2016, Barlow has published more than three dozen speculative fiction short stories and forty poems in a variety of outlets, including the magazine Strange Horizons.

 Barlow has self-published two novels and a collection of her short works, which focus on reimagining fairy tales and folklore through the perspective of characters that were minor to the original story.
 Her works incorporate elements of musical theater.